selcia25/text-generation-using-lstm/README.md

 ## Dataset

 The dataset used for training the model is a collection of Medium article titles.
-The dataset (`medium_data.csv`) contains a single column named `title` with the titles of the articles.
+The dataset (`medium_data.csv`) contains a multiple columns including `title` with the titles of the articles.

 ## Model Training